Create Role Description

 Be ethical and professional, and uphold and promote the public sector values

-• Behave in an honest, ethical and professional way
+• Represent the organisation in an honest, ethical and professional way and encourage others to do so

-• Speak out against misconduct and illegal and inappropriate behaviour
+• Act to prevent and report misconduct and illegal and inappropriate behaviour

 Manage Self